 - Uber: $ 1 million – 1.5 million

 The difference should convince you that there’s more than cosmetic difference in the end result here.

 Arriving at your MVP is a mini-project

 What is your end vision for your product?
 What are the key assumptions that need to be validated to prove that this vision is reachable?
 The latter is the question your MVP should be designed to answer.

 Depending on your budget you would need to decide if you are going for a throw-away MVP that will be discarded once there is a need to scale or a platform on top of which you can continue to add further features.
-To keep costs low you may want to use third party tools, where you can.
-Such decisions invariably requires some technical input from a CTO and sometimes a bit of research as well.
+To keep costs low you may want to use third-party tools, where you can.
+Such decisions invariably require some technical input from a CTO and sometimes a bit of research as well.